Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

 `http://localhost:9000/`

-The next step is to pull the demo_app from github.
+The next step is to pull the caleydo_sample_app from github.
 For this first locate caleydo web container (outside vagrant server) and open the terminal then paste the following command.

-`./manage.sh clone demo_app`
+`./manage.sh clone caleydo_sample_app`

 So everything if you want to clone or pull you need to run the manage script as in step above.
-The files will be downloaded inside the `“plugins ->demo_app”`.
+The files will be downloaded inside the `“plugins ->caleydo_sample_app”`.
 The other helping files for different purpose like loading data, visualization… are inside the plugins folder.

 Then open the browser you should see: